scottdickerson/ts-day-in-the-life-game/README.md

 - Physical Button 4 (pin 5) = Navigate to Kritosaurus game
 - Physical Button 5 (pin 6) = Navigate to Tyrannosaurus game
 - Physical Button 6 (pin 7) = Navigate to Mosasaurus game
-- Physical Button 7 (pin 8) = Navigate to Protohadros game
+- Physical Button 7 (pin 8) = Navigate to Protostega game
 - Physical Button 8 (pin 9) = Navigate to Start/Select screen
 - UI buttons continue to work as fallback if Arduino is not connected
 - Game works normally without Arduino - no setup required for basic usage